 Our tutor assessment process is highly selective

-1. Prospective tutors apply on our website with a CV, and answer detailed questions on their academic background and teaching experience.
+1. Prospective tutors apply on our website with a CV.
+They answer detailed questions on their academic background and teaching experience.

 4. The first part of the interview is a lesson which is prepared in advance by the tutor but needs to be adapted on the day according to the needs of the student.
 The student is one of our assessors.
 Our team of assessors is made up of our most experienced and highest performing tutors.
 They are chosen by our Founding Director, Joe Hytner, who is a PGCE qualified teacher.

 5. The second part of the interview is a self-assessment, in which the tutor is encouraged to reflect on the strengths and weaknesses of the lesson they gave.
 This gives us an insight into the tutor's self-awareness and their ability to improve their own practice.

 6. The third and final part of the interview is a general discussion about the tutor's teaching approach and beliefs.
-Alongside the lesson itself, this gives us a really good insight into the personality and teaching style of the private tutor in question.
+This gives us further insight into the personality and teaching style of the private tutor in question.

-7. Tutors who demonstrate outstanding teaching skill and an inspirational/engaging personality at interview are formally accepted onto our books.
+7. Tutors who demonstrate outstanding teaching skill and an inspirational, engaging personality are formally accepted onto our books.
 After background checking (see below), they can start working with our clients.